nausicaea/lotus/README.md

 ### Prerequisites

+First, you must install Docker on your system.
+Since Docker comes in many different flavours, you should probably follow the [Getting Started](https://www.docker.com/get-started/) guide.
+Lotus might work with Podman as well, but that hasn't been tested. **Note that Lotus relies on the availability of the Docker API on the host machine.**

-First, install Pre-Commit on your system.
+As a second requirement, install Pre-Commit on your system.
 See [Pre-Commit Installation](https://pre-commit.com/#install) for details.

 Then, create a Pre-Commit configuration within your Logstash pipeline